 Economy Plus seats have extra legroom and are located in the front of the coach cabin.
 Premier members can purchase Economy Plus tickets for the price of regular Economy fare.

 Premier Silver members can redeem the complimentary Economy Plus benefit (i.e., extra legroom) for themselves and one other traveler.
-Gold, Silver and Platinum members get the free benefit for themselves and up to eight other travelers.
+Gold, Platinum and 1K members get the free benefit for themselves and up to eight other travelers.

 United Premier Silver

 As the entry-level status tier, United Silver provides a basic offering of benefits that are worth it if you're already a frequent United customer.
 As a Silver member, you'll receive one free checked bag (under 50 lbs) on each flight as well as priority check-in, boarding and baggage handling.
 You'll also be eligible to receive complimentary access to Economy Plus at check-in and complimentary seat upgrades.
 However, this benefit can be unreliable for Silver members, as upgrades aren't confirmed until the day of the flight—and Silver members receive upgrade priority behind all other Premier members.

 If you only travel enough to qualify for Silver, it's not worth it to go out of your way to attain status with United.
 While you'll earn increased award miles, the only true money-saving feature of Silver status is the free checked bag.
 You'll still have to pay $75 for same-day flight changes, and there's no discount for United Club membership or over-the-phone ticketing.
 Further, benefits are fairly similar (and limited) for the 30- to 60-segment traveler across all airlines, so it's more worthwhile to hunt for bargain fares than to spend money to get status.